White Sox vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Luis Robert and others are listed when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Tuesday at 6:10 PM ET.
+Jose Ramirez is one of the players with prop bets for the taking when the Cleveland Guardians and the Chicago White Sox meet at Progressive Field on Wednesday (first pitch at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!